 The back end.
 It could do with a bumper, though I guess the tyre should perform most of that function. maybe a GB sticker, or better still, a metal one like the number plate.
 I'd like to have fitted trafficators (little arms that pop out and light up) but nobody knows what they are now, and I'd better not confuse the younger motorists any more than necessary.

-The spare wheel support was harder than it looks, the chassis ends above the rear axle, so all the loading has to go onto the plywood bodywork.
+The spare wheel support was harder than it looks, the chassis ends above the rear axle, so all the loading has to go onto the plywood bodywork, however it seems strong enough.
+There's a Ford rear axle half shaft being supported by an A frame which in turn is assisted by an H frame.

 I'm not sure Fiona's plants and my painting efforts are compatible, but this is a great time for panel work, sunshine to dry the paint and the insects aren't about in any numbers yet.
 I'll have to get them finished before the Midgies arrive, these would be just too tempting a target.
 Fortunately they are at least a month behind schedule.
 I never thought I'd get such a bonus from climate change.